 My one caveat is that I want to try one “misogi” episode per year – one physical feat per year which stretches the boundaries of what I think I can do.

-Getting 7-8 hours of deep, consistent sleep is one of the most important things I can do as it impacts and flows through to every other area of my life.
-If I don’t get this, I get impatient, cold, quiet, selfish, and turn inward.
+Getting 7-8 hours of deep, consistent sleep is one of the most important things I can do as it impacts and permeates every other area of my life.
+If I don’t get this right, I get impatient, cold, quiet, selfish, impulsive, and turn inward.
 I can’t accomplish what I want to if I don’t get this sleep on a consistent basis.
 It is selfish in a way, but also the most unselfish thing I can do.
 Contrary to how many people think and operate, consistently working late into the night and sacrificing sleep is not a sign of triumph and heroism, but a sign of ill preparation and lack of balance. (see Matthew Walker for more details on why sleep is so important and how to improve it)

 - Meditation – doesn’t have to be long, but needs to be consistent